cloudnative-pg/cloudnative-pg/docs/src/certificates.md

 # Certificates

-Cloud Native PostgreSQL has been designed to natively support TLS certificates.
+CloudNativePG has been designed to natively support TLS certificates.
 In order to set up a `Cluster`, the operator requires:

 - a server Certification Authority (CA) certificate